jasonkuhrt/graffle/README.md

 - LTS
 - Maintenance _and end of life not yet reached_

-So for example on May 1 2023 that would mean these versions: 16, 18, 19.
+So for example on Oct 24 2023 that would mean these versions: 18, 20, 21.

 Any issue that exists solely for an unsupported version of Nodejs will be rejected (not worked on).